Just-A-Pixel/human-in-loop/README.md

 We will show the human the last few turns of the conversation.
 As for UI, we will use an n-ary tree based UI schema, where each node maps to a UI component we own.
 The n-ary tree schema will be sent in the request payload.

-The request payload now looks like this:
+The request payload that the AI agent will send now looks like this:

 ```
 {